Skip To Content

 • What are Opaque Gemstones?

 Gemstone transparency, also known as diaphaneity, simply means the ability or level of a mineral or gemstone to transmit light.
-Transparency, or lack thereof, is dependent upon how much light gets through the gem.
+Transparency, or lack there of, is dependent upon how much light gets through the gem.
 When light hits the gem's surface, varying amounts of light will be reflected, absorbed or transmitted.
 Transparency is not only affected by the gem's chemical composition and crystal structure, but also by the gem's body color, depth, presence/absence of inclusions and surface condition.

 When you are cataloguing the properties of your gemstone by observation alone, it is important to first understand the definition of diaphaneity and whether your gem is transparent, translucent or opaque.